Shi Blogs Too: from out of the mountains where I live.

 I doubt that I will be keeping my membership here when my year is up.

 Does anyone else feel this way...or is it just little ole me?

 |We arrived home yesterday from a wonderful vacation in Honolulu!
 A first time for both Ron and I, and what a great time we had!

-I have sent out my donated packages for jeweloftime-images are comin! 's auction.
+I have sent out my donated packages for jeweloftime's auction.
 So I am caught up there.

 I might add that I DO NOT like the new changes to our portfolio's!!!
 I wish we could go back to the way it used to be.